7 Little Known Facts About André Breton

-As the founder of the Surrealism movement and leading the way for the era of Abstract Expressionism that came after him, Andre Breton was a writer, poet, art collector, and all-around very interesting guy.
+As the founder of Surrealist movement that leaded the way for the era of Abstract Expressionism that came after him, André Breton was a writer, poet, art collector, and all-around very interesting guy.

 Andre Breton profile with artworks from nina